-A graduate student on probation may not hold an assistantship and is not eligible for graduation.
-Students may also be placed on probation for non-compliance with the PT Department professional and behavioral expectations (See Professional Behaviors, APTA Code of Ethics, and College of Nursing and Health Professions Honor Code).
+Students may be placed on probation for non-compliance with the PT Department professional and behavioral expectations (See Professional Behaviors, APTA Code of Ethics, and College of Nursing and Health Professions Honor Code).
+Students on probation for affective behavior will complete a learning contract.
+The probation period for affective behavior will be determined within the learning contract.
+Faculty will determine whether the learning contract is fulfilled, therefore, determine when probation is lifted.